deenhe91/deenhe91.github.ia/_posts/2016-06-23-Overfishing.md

 Overfishing is one of the biggest and most neglected issues of our time.
 The oceans play a crucial role in maintainig a stable atmosphere and also provide food for billions of people on earth.
 Maintaining a healthy ecosystem is important everywhere, but in the oceans, an unbalanced and collapsing ecosystem results in substantial effects on the levels of CO2 in our atmosphere and thus has catastrophic effects, not just for economies that rely on fishing to sustain them, but also for fish populations and ultimately our environment.

-For our final project at Metis, I clustered fish species into levels of threat, and used these in an [app](github.com/deenhe91/fish_app) so that users can input the name of a fish and find out how threatened or overfished that species currently is.
+For my final project at Metis, I clustered fish species into levels of threat, and used these in an [app](github.com/deenhe91/fish_app) so that users can input the name of a fish and find out how threatened or overfished that species currently is.

 I got my data from [NOAA](http://noaa.gov), which provided information on over 500 species of fish over an average of 60 years.